-The Company has established the Nomination and Remuneration Committee composed of Board-Audit Committee members and the president to strengthen corporate governance and enhance fairness, transparency and objectivity in procedures related to nomination and remuneration of directors, corporate officers and partners (hereinafter "Directors, etc.").
+The Company has established the Nomination and Remuneration Committee composed of independent directors and the president to strengthen corporate governance and enhance fairness, transparency and objectivity in procedures related to nomination and remuneration of directors, corporate officers and partners (hereinafter "Directors, etc.").
 Based on the results of deliberations by the Committee, the Company determines the policy for deciding remuneration of Directors, etc. at the Board of Directors meeting.